-Fall Conduct a Committee/Council focus call.
-Spring Set the conference theme, agenda and budget, select Program Chair; communicate with host state division Summer Begin making arrangements to appoint chairpersons to standing committees and councils needing replacements.
-Develop draft of Long Term Plan for Presidency.
-Attend all Board of Directors and Annual Meeting at the annual Conference.
-Fall Finalize all appointments.
-Complete appointments of committee and commission chairpersons and work with new chairperson to develop budget proposals.
+Chair; communicate with host state division

+Summer Begin making arrangements to appoint chairpersons to standing committees and and work with new chairperson to develop budget proposals.
 Finalize Long-Term Plan and Annual Plan.
 Prepare tentative budget.
 Present a list of committee chairs for the Board's approval.
 Selection locations for Institutes for following year.
-Review and plan a revision of the long range plan with full board.
+Review and plan a revision of the Strategic Plan with full board.